Updated July 2025

 Accommodation

 We typically book our accommodation through booking.com.
-We like the convenience of booking online, and we can usually pay for our accommodation on arrival at the hotel/resort or room.
-Also, booking.com advertises many different accommodation styles in Kuala Lumpur, so you are sure to find the perfect place.
+We appreciate the convenience of booking online, and we can typically pay for our accommodation upon arrival at the hotel or resort.
+Additionally, Booking.com offers a wide range of accommodation styles in Kuala Lumpur, ensuring you find the perfect place.

 Do you need a visa?